 The distance-to-default metric is a normalized measure and thus may be used for comparing one company with another.
-A key assumption of the KMV approach is that all the relevant information for determining relative default risk is contained the expected market value of assets, the default point, and the asset volatility.
-Differences due to
+A key assumption of the KMV approach is that all the relevant information for determining relative default risk is contained in the expected market value of assets, the default point, and the asset volatility.
+Differences because of industry, national location, size, and so forth are assumed to be included in these measures, notably the asset volatility.

 Distance to default is also an ordinal measure akin to a bond rating, but it still does not tell you what the default probability is.
-In order to extend this risk measure to a cardinal or a probability measure, KMV uses historical default experience to determine an expected default frequency as a function of distance to default.
+To extend this risk measure to a cardinal or a probability measure, KMV uses historical default experience to determine an expected default frequency as a function of distance to default.
 It does this by comparing the calculated distances to default and the observed actual default rate for a large number of firms from their proprietary database.
 A smooth curve fitted to those data yields the EDF as a function of the distance to default.

-13. The Enron Example: Models Versus Ratings
+11. The Enron Example: Models Versus Ratings

 We have examined two of the more popularly found credit scoring models - the Z-Score model and KMV's EDF - and in both cases a bond rating equivalent can be assigned to a firm.
-Many commentators have noted that quantitative credit risk measurement tools can and have saved banks and other "investors" from losing substantial amounts or at least reducing their risk exposures.
+Many commentators have noted that quantitative credit risk measurement tools can save banks and other "investors" from losing substantial amounts or at least reducing their risk exposures.
 A prime example is the recent Enron debacle, whereby billions of dollars of equity and debt capital have been lost.
 The following illustrates the potential savings involved from a disciplined credit risk procedure.